Detroit files for bankruptcy, stage set for court fight

 “I’ve said all along that this is a power grab,” said McNeil.
 “This is not about fixing the city’s finances.
 It’s about the governor and his own agenda to take over the city of Detroit.”

-Additional reporting by Bernie Woodall, Deepa Seetharaman, Joseph Lichterman Paul Lienert in Detroit; Karen Pierog in Chicago and Roberta Rampton in Washington; Editing by Leslie Gevirtz and Lisa Shumaker
+Additional reporting by Bernie Woodall, Deepa Seetharaman, Joseph Lichterman, Paul Lienert, Karen Pierog and Roberta Rampton; Editing by Leslie Gevirtz